aszczepanski/2048/README.md

 ## Strategy files ##

 In order to run the application you need to have a strategy file.
 Some basic (not very good, but small) strategies are already in ```data/2048_strategies/``` directory.
-We highly encourage you to download an [advanced strategy](http://www.cs.put.poznan.pl/wjaskowski/tmp/tiles-test2-v1.bin.special).
+We highly encourage you to download and unzip an [advanced strategy](http://www.cs.put.poznan.pl/wjaskowski/pub/2048/eval-function.bin.special.zip).

 Some strategy files are compressed - that's our way to save some memory.
 You can either use compressed version or decompress them and speed up calculations.